tremorris1999/speed-commerce/schema/BACK.md

 # Back

 This document should serve to document the intended design of our backend architecture.
+We will use [Rocket](https://rocket.rs) to accomplish this.

 ## Data